zoltantoth0409/liferay-portal/readme/7.1/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Support for Velocity in themes has been removed
+### Removed Support for Velocity in Themes
 - **Date:** 2017-Oct-19
 - **JIRA Ticket:** LPS-74379

 #### What changed?

-- Themes can no longer use Velocity as their language of choice for templates.
+- Themes can no longer use Velocity for templates.
-- Some helper methods have been removed from public APIs com.liferay.portal.kernel.util.ThemeHelper and com.liferay.taglib.util.ThemeUtil.
+- Some helper methods have been removed from the public APIs `com.liferay.portal.kernel.util.ThemeHelper` and `com.liferay.taglib.util.ThemeUtil`.

 #### Who is affected?

-This affects anyone who has themes using Velocity templates or anyone using the removed methods.
+This affects anyone who has themes using Velocity templates or is using the removed methods.

 #### How should I update my code?

-No code updates should be required, but if you fall under one of the scenarios in the previous section, you should consider the following changes:

-- If you have a theme using Velocity, consider migrating it to FreeMarker for better maintenance and improved security.
+If you have a theme using Velocity, consider migrating it to FreeMarker for better maintenance and improved security.

-- If you are using the removed methods, consider using the com.liferay.portal.kernel.template.Template functionality directly to be able to process templates.
+If you are using the removed methods, consider using the `com.liferay.portal.kernel.template.Template` functionality directly to process templates.

 #### Why was this change made?

-Velocity was deprecated in Liferay Portal 7.0 and the recommendation was to migrate to Freemarker.
+Velocity was deprecated in Liferay Portal 7.0 and the recommendation was to migrate to FreeMarker.
+Also, Velocity has had no new releases for a long time.

-We need to remove Velocity support for themes from Liferay Portal 7.1 so we can better focus on existing and new template engines.
-Also, Velocity has had no releases since long ago.
+The removal of Velocity support for Liferay Portal 7.1 themes allows for an increased focus on existing and new template engines.

 ---------------------------------------